rtlabs-com/p-net/doc/profinet_details.rst

 Different TLV block types may have subtypes defined (within the payload).

-The frame is broadcast to MAC address ``01:80:c2:00:00:0e`` and has an Ethertype of 0x88cc.
+The frame is broadcast to MAC address ``01:80:c2:00:00:0e`` and has an Ethertype of ``0x88cc``.

 TLV types:

 * 0: (End of LLDP frame indicator)
 * 1: Chassis ID.
 Subtypes 4: MAC address.
 7: Locally assigned name
 * 2: Port ID.
-Subtype 7: Local
+Subtype 7: Locally assigned name
 * 3: Time to live in seconds
+* 4: Port description
+* 5: System name
+* 7: Capabilites (Router, Bridge, Telephone etc)
 * 8: Management address (optional for LLDP, mandatory in Profinet).
 Includes IP address and interface number.
 Address subtype 1: IPv4 2: IPv6
 * 127: Organisation specific (optional for LLDP.
 See below.).
 Has an organisation unique code, and a subtype.

-Organisation unique code 00:0e:cf belongs to Profibus Nutzerorganisation, and supports these subtypes:
+Organisation unique code ``00:0e:cf`` belongs to Profibus Nutzerorganisation, and supports these subtypes:

+* 1: Measured delay values
 * 2: Port status.
 Contains RTClass2 and RTClass3 port status.
 * 5: Chassis MAC address

-Organisation unique code 00:12:0f belongs to the IEEE 802.3 organisation, and supports these subtypes:
+Organisation unique code ``00:12:0f`` belongs to the IEEE 802.3 organisation, and supports these subtypes:

 * 1: MAC/PHY configuration status.
 Shows autonegotiation support, and which speeds are supported.
 Also MAU type.
+* 4: Maximum frame size

 Autonegotiation: